ShiffyOFC/ShiffyOFC/don'tREADME.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on nothing
 - 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about anything, i think
-- 📫 How to reach me: ...
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...
 -->